Bachatero/getting_and_cleaning_data/CodeBook.md

 ##### Following metrics/variables recorded during the experiment were selected for processing:

 * Activity
-   * Six activities during which a metric was recorded
+   * Six activities (text values) during which a metric was recorded
      * WALKING
      * WALKING_UPSTAIRS
      * WALKING_DOWNSTAIRS